 Other than the ticket, the most exorbitant gameday cost a fan incurs is usually the parking.
 These days, parking your car at a venue often starts at around $20 for regular-season games and climbs the bigger and more high-profile the event is.

-Sadly, it’s no longer unheard of for someone to spend $100 on parking.
+Sadly, it’s no longer unheard of for someone to spend $100 on parking at a sports venue.

 How to mitigate that cost and save money on your next sporting event?
 Easy: Don’t drive!